okeowovictor/Hotel-bookings-project-/README.md

 # Hotel-bookings-project-
-Predicting two hotel to know which one is cancelled or not sing logistic regression in machine learning I love : tea
+Predicting two hotel to know which one is cancelled or not using logistic regression in machine learning I love : tea